WaffleManTheGreat/DirtyFork/README.md

 # DirtyFork

+I will work on anticheat fix tommorrow. until then please DO NOT use fullbright, flight, or freecam.

-A (currently) Unpatched and COMPLETLY free script for Trident Survival on roblox!
+A (currently) SEMI patched and COMPLETLY free script for Trident Survival on roblox!

 ![image](https://user-images.githubusercontent.com/113483280/191412978-845901fc-b480-4e7b-a7ea-5af4b6caea06.png)